DataDog/dd-sdk-ios-apollo-interceptor/README.md

 }
 ```

-This automatically adds Datadog headers to your GraphQL requests, allowing them to be tracked by Datadog.
-Note that while `query` and `mutation` type operations are tracked, `subscription` operations are not.
+This automatically adds Datadog headers to your GraphQL requests, enabling them to be tracked by Datadog.
+Note that while `query` and `mutation` operations are tracked, `subscription` operations are not.

 ## Sending GraphQL payloads

-GraphQL payload sending is disabled by default.
-To enable it, set the `sendGraphQLPayloads` flag in the DatadogApollo interceptor constructor as follows:
+Sending GraphQL payloads is disabled by default.
+To enable it, set the `sendGraphQLPayloads` flag in the DatadogApollo interceptor constructor as shown below:

 ```swift
 let datadogInterceptor = DatadogApollo.createInterceptor(sendGraphQLPayloads: true)